 The Blue Cash Preferred card does come with an annual fee, however – meaning it might not make sense for your spending.
 Since streaming services likely don’t make up the majority of your budget, you should ensure the card’s rewards rate aligns with all of your spending – not just this one purchase.

-For those who don’t spend heavily enough in either of these cards’ other bonus categories, try a flat rate cash back card instead.
+For those who don’t spend heavily enough in any of these cards’ other bonus categories, try a flat rate cash back card instead.

 The Citi® Double Cash Card, for example, offers up to 2 percent cash back on all your purchases.
 You get 1 percent back on all your purchases (excluding gift cards) and an additional 1 percent back as you pay off those purchases.
-Though this rate is much lower than the Blue Cash Preferred card’s 6 percent and the Freedom’s 5 percent, the overall earning rate might make more sense for your spending.
+Though this rate is much lower than the Blue Cash Preferred card’s 6 percent, the overall earning rate might make more sense for your spending.

 Can you pay for Disney+ with a gift card?